 Step 1: Prepare the Dough

-Mix Bisquick baking mix and sour cream in a large bowl.
+In a large bowl, combine Bisquick baking mix and sour cream.
 Mix until well combined.

-Slowly pour in the 7-Up and mix until a soft dough forms.
+Gradually pour in the 7-Up and stir until a soft dough is formed.

 Step 2: Knead and Shape